 vehicle, in relation to a vehicle allowance, means a motor vehicle that is provided and maintained by a person to whom an employer pays a vehicle allowance for business kilometres travelled by the vehicle.

-[Clause 1 amended by No. 15 of 2010 s.
+[Clause 1 amended by Act No. 15 of 2010 s.
 44.]

 Notes

-1 This is a compilation of the Pay-roll Tax Assessment Regulations 2003 and includes the amendments made by the other written laws referred to in the following table 7, 8, 10.
+1 This reprint is a compilation as at 4 May 2012 of the Pay-roll Tax Assessment Regulations 2003 and includes the amendments made by the other written laws referred to in the following table 7, 8, 9, 10.
 The table also contains information about any reprint.

 Compilation table